sean-udayantha/StudentManagement-react-dotnet/README.md

   - React-Toastify for user notifications.

 ## Features
-- **Employee Management**: Add, edit, and delete employee records with detailed information.
+- **Student Management**: Add, edit, and delete Student records with detailed information.
-- **Department Management**: Manage department details seamlessly.
-- **Dashboard Interface**: Navigate between employees and departments through a sidebar, with each section displaying the relevant data table.
 - **Real-Time Updates**: Interactive tables and forms for immediate data updates.
 - **Responsive Design**: Optimized for desktop and mobile use.